-Kadie graduated from Boston College in 2014 with a BA in Political Science, cum laude, Phi Beta Kappa, and is currently a 1L at Boston College Law School.
+Kadie graduated from Boston College in 2014 with a BA in Political Science, cum laude, Phi Beta Kappa.
 Prior to law school, Kadie worked in the Massachusetts Office of the Attorney General’s Division of Open Government.
 Her team educated public bodies in transparency practices and enforced the Open Meeting Law.
 Before that, Kadie worked in the Massachusetts State Senate.
 Kadie is passionate about civic engagement and interested in implementing municipal policies that reflect constituents’ diverse values and community visions.
-This summer, Kadie will be interning in the City of Boston Law Department.
+This summer, Kadie interned in the City of Boston Law Department.

-Dylan is a 1L at Northeastern University School of Law and a 2013 graduate of Northeastern University, where he earned a B.S. in Political Science, summa cum laude.
+Dylan is a 2013 graduate of Northeastern University, where he earned a B.S. in Political Science, summa cum laude.
 Experience as a community and student organizer inspired his career in public service and a commitment to better connecting communities with their government.
 After graduating, Dylan worked as the Legal Assistant in Governor Deval Patrick’s Office of Legal Counsel, an experience that solidified his decision to pursue a legal education.
 After the Patrick Administration, Dylan joined the staff of Congressman Seth Moulton where he filled a number of roles establishing the freshman Congressman’s office, ultimately serving as Director of Constituent Services.
 Dylan is particularly passionate about housing and education policy and the state budget process.
-He will be interning in the Office of Senate Counsel.
+He interned in the Office of Senate Counsel.

-Tiffany, a 1L at Harvard Law School, graduated from the University of Pennsylvania in 2017, majoring in Sociology with a minor in Bioethics, cum laude.
+Tiffany graduated from the University of Pennsylvania in 2017, majoring in Sociology with a minor in Bioethics, cum laude.
 While there, she cultivated her passion for the interplay between law, health, and policy, specifically within immigrant communities.
 Prior to law school, Tiffany worked as a Senior Research Assistant at NAXION, a healthcare-focused consulting group in Philadelphia.
 In her free time, Tiffany enjoys baking and binging on too many legal dramas.
-This summer, she will be interning at the Massachusetts Attorney General’s Office.
+She interned at the Massachusetts Attorney General’s Office.

-Brendan, a 1L at Northeastern University School of Law, earned a BA in criminal justice, magna cum laude, from the University of Massachusetts, Boston, in 2014, and an MA in criminal justice, magna cum laude, from Curry College in 2016.
+Brendan earned a BA in criminal justice, magna cum laude, from the University of Massachusetts, Boston, in 2014, and an MA in criminal justice, magna cum laude, from Curry College in 2016.
 In the pursuit of his master’s degree, he researched the impact of the opioid crisis on communities in the Greater Boston area.
 A proud veteran of the United States Marine Corps, Brendan worked as a police officer prior to law school and is currently a supervisor for a Boston-area police department.
-Brendan will intern in the Executive Office of Public Safety and Security this summer.
+Brendan interned in the Executive Office of Public Safety and Security this summer.

-Emily, a 2L at Suffolk University Law School, graduated from Saint Joseph’s University, with a major in political science and a minor in Latin American Studies.
+Emily graduated from Saint Joseph’s University, with a major in political science and a minor in Latin American Studies.
 Prior to law school, Emily worked for three years as an investigator at the Defender Association of Philadelphia in the Mental Health Special Defense Unit and spent a year in the Jesuit Volunteer Corps working at the Orleans Public Defenders.
 Most recently, she has been interning at GLBTQ Legal Advocates and Defenders (GLAD).
 Emily is particularly interested in civil rights law with a focus on the intersection of LGBTQ rights and the criminal justice system.
-She will be working at the Attorney General’s Office this summer.
+She worked at the Attorney General’s Office.